sleepyfox/Code-Dojo-45/js/log.md

 That test fails as expected.
 First let's pull out our slice of tokens into a parse helper function that takes a list of tokens and returns a tree of expressions.
 Currently it'll just return the slice of tokens, because this is just a refactor.
 This works and all the tests are green except for our nested expression test.

 It is at this point that I want to write some tests for my parser, because I certainly don't trust myself with getting a recursive expression reducer right first time!
 The simplest possible test that I can have at this point is just to replicate the functionality that we have currently.

+`git checkout 8459095`

+At this point I want to do some refactoring in order to change the way the parser works.
+Firstly I'd like to make it responsible for taking strings and turning them into numbers, rather than have evaluate responsible for that step.
+I change the parser test to call this out explicitly.
+For the moment I'll leave the arithmetic functions as strings.